ipatop/Genomics_withR/docs/02-introduction-to-R.md

 ## 469    175   16    41    4
 ## 470    184   18    41    4
 ```
-And if I just want the weights of these...
+And if we just want the weights of these...

 ```
 ChickWeight$weight[ChickWeight$Diet==4 & ChickWeight$Time>6 & ChickWeight$Time<20,]
 ```
 >why this gives an error?

-because we only have one dimension now, no 2
+Because we only have one dimension now, not 2.
+ChickWeight$weight is one dimention object, so we have to use [ ], not [ , ].

 ```r
 head(ChickWeight$weight[ChickWeight$Diet==4 & ChickWeight$Time>6 & ChickWeight$Time<20])